-There are a few props or proposition bets you can place on the World Cup games, as sportsbooks will not hesitate to create extra betting opportunities during such a high profile event.
-Props are fun and unique wagers placed on events in the game that have nothing to do with the final outcome or score.
+You can place a few props or proposition bets on the World Cup games, as sportsbooks will not hesitate to create extra betting opportunities during such a high-profile event.
+Props are fun and unique wagers placed on events in the game that have nothing to do with the outcome or score.

 Some examples of props we might see during the tournament could include a mix of over/under style wagers, or yes or no questions, just to name a few.